dkeathley/notes-to-self/NOTE-2022-03-30-short-cable-impedance-tline-vs-lumped-element/markdown/note.md

 ## Description

-This note examines two approaches to approximating the impedance of a short coax cable.
+This {download}`note<../attachments/short-cable-impedance.pdf>` examines two approaches to approximating the impedance of a short coax cable.

  1. The transmission-line approach
  2. The lumped element approach